 Site your sparaxis where they will receive full sun.

-Dig little holes and plant the bulbs (corms) 2 inches deep and 4 inches apart.
+Dig little holes and plant the bulbs (corms) 5 cm deep and 10 cm apart.
 Just poke them down in the soil, with the pointy end up and roots down.
 Or if the soil is soft, just push them in with your thumb - they'll be fine.

 After planting, water well to settle the soil around the bulbs.
 Roots and sprouts will form in the autumn.
 Winter will bring taller growth and flowers will develop in the spring.

 When in bloom, feel free to cut sparaxis flowers for bouquets.
 Make a point of looking at the flowers up close.
 The colors and individuality of patterns are wonderful.